OmniWildcard/Omni-s_World/Readme_Files/CMRC_Readme.md

 1) First, you want to disable several mods in the list as they can cause the Grass Cache to crash during generation or even prevent it from completing (see image below).
 ![Grass Cache Generation 1](https://github.com/user-attachments/assets/f8d8482b-b7b0-4f92-808d-7be80eea518f)

+2) Afterwards you'll want to ensure that <ins>*Northern Roads - NGIO Patch*</ins> is enabled to keep the grass from being generated over the roads.

-2) Next you want to modify the SSEDisplayTweaks.ini file.
+3) Next you want to modify the SSEDisplayTweaks.ini file.
 You can find it located under <ins>*Modding > MO2 > mods > Mod List Patches, Bug Fixes & Overwrites > SKSE > Plugins*</ins>.
 You will want to edit the 66th line, remove the # symbol and save (see image below).
 ![Grass Cache Generation 2](https://github.com/user-attachments/assets/68757dac-623a-4e3f-9185-0257cc7f9e2b)

-3) Now you want to return to MO2, click the icon that resembles a jigsaw puzzle to open a drop-down menu and select **Precache Grass** (see image below).
+4) Now you want to return to MO2, click the icon that resembles a jigsaw puzzle to open a drop-down menu and select **Precache Grass** (see image below).
 ![Grass Cache Generation 3](https://github.com/user-attachments/assets/3dcf5d66-935f-463e-b5d8-e1760cbd65a7)

-4) This process will take a while and the game might crash several times during it.
+5) This process will take a while and the game might crash several times during it.
 Simply let the process run to completion.
 It will prompt you when it's done.

-5) After the process is completed you want to re-enable the mods you previously disabled for the purposes of generating a grass cache.
+6) After the process is completed you want to re-enable the mods you previously disabled for the purposes of generating a grass cache.
 Then you will navigate to your overwrite folder, located under <ins>*Modding > MO2 > Overwrite*</ins>, select the generated **grass** folder and move it to your **Grass Cache** mod folder.
 You can find the **Grass Cache** mod folder located under <ins>*Modding > MO2 > mods > Grass Cache*</ins>.

-6) Finally you will want to re-open the SSEDisplayTweaks.ini file and add the # symbol back to line 66 (see image below).
+7) Next you will want to re-open the SSEDisplayTweaks.ini file and add the # symbol back to line 66 (see image below).
 ![Grass Cache Generation 4](https://github.com/user-attachments/assets/22aae1a8-c9bd-41a5-8ad9-567d6c9c4c6c)

+8) And finally you'll want to ensure that <ins>*Northern Roads - NGIO Patch*</ins> is disabled as it's not needed past this point.

 ## How to Update LODs
 I use very specific settings when generating the LODs for these lists so, if you want to maintain the visual quality and consistency, I recommend following these instructions to the letter.